 The Medical/Intake team is one of the many teams that works valiantly to ensure that each golden has a successful transition to its forever home.
 What does it take to get the international dogs to their foster homes?
 Unless you’re there, you couldn’t know because it all happens behind the scenes.
 Who knew!?!
 This fast-paced event involves teams of people who are willing to give their time, who have compassion, solicitude, and devotion to these dogs.

 I loaded into the Golden Bond van in Portland, the one with all the happy puppy faces painted on the side, and we drove 143 miles north to Tacoma to prepare and wait for the dogs’ flight to arrive.
-The Tacoma location is where the dogs spend the night after their flight.
+The Tacoma location is a volunteer’s home where the dogs spend the night after their flight.
 Staying overnight near the airport helps reduce stress and allows them a brief rest before making the trip the following morning to their doctor appointment and foster homes in Oregon and Washington.

 Once the dogs were moved via carts to the van, the real work began.
 Like a well-oiled machine, we all pitched in to open each crate and gently remove the dogs, then give them an opportunity to pee, poop, drink water and have a bite to eat.
 While some of the volunteers cared for the dogs, others were cleaning out the dirty crates (that’s “dirty” with a

 When we arrived at the house in the dark, yet a third team of volunteers met us there to give each golden one-on-one time.
 While the dogs were allowed to run around the back yard, crates were removed from the van and given thorough cleaning, if needed, and placed in various rooms where the dogs would sleep.
 The dogs were given more water and another small meal.
 After a bit more running around and